pottendo/pottendo-SK64-network/README_network.md

 ### CRT files in root folder
 While there is no problem with storing CRT files (cartridge images) in their destined locations on the SD card it is not recommended to put any CRT files into the root folder of the SD card as  mbedtls will likely look for certificate files in the root folder when HTTPS is being used.
 ### Git branch will regularly be rebased and history will be rewritten
 This git repository is rebased frequently on top of Frenetic's latest Sidekick64 releases to make it as easy as possible to be merged into Frenetic's main git repository should it become stable enough for Frenetic to decide to integrate it with the mainline code.
-Regular rebases are necessary in this fork and will rewrite git history of this repository so it might be irritatin to try to pull from this branch from time to time as local and remote history will not match.
+Regular rebases are necessary in this fork and will rewrite git history of this repository so it might be irritating to try to pull from this branch from time to time as local and remote history will not match.
 # Credits
 I would like to thank
 * Frenetic for releasing exciting open source retro projects like Sidekick64 and for his help on pointing me to the areas in his source code where I could safely try to add some network stuff.